Washington State Route 203: Route description

 SR 203 begins at a roundabout with SR 202 on the north side of the Snoqualmie River opposite from downtown Fall City.
 The highway travels northwest along the river, following the eastern ridge of the rural Snoqualmie Valley and the Snoqualmie Valley Trail, and turns north near Pleasant Hill.
 After passing several farms and a golf course, SR 203 crosses over the Tolt River and enters the city of Carnation.
 The highway runs northeasterly through downtown Carnation on Tolt Avenue, passing the city library and the historic Tolt IOOF/Eagles Hall before leaving the city.
 After crossing the Snoqualmie Valley Trail at the Chinook Bend north of Carnation, SR 203 reaches Lake Marcel and turns northwest to follow the Snoqualmie River around Novelty Hill.

 The highway then turns north and intersects Northeast 124th Street in a roundabout before entering Duvall, where it passes through downtown on Main Street.
 SR 203 continues northeast across the Cherry Valley and turns northwest before it reaches the Snohomish County line.
 The highway traverses the Tualco Valley and passes several farms, including one operated by the Monroe Correctional Complex, before crossing over the Skykomish River on a steel truss bridge at the city limits of Monroe.
 SR 203 travels through Monroe on Lewis Street, passing through residential neighborhoods and the west side of Al Borlin Park before reaching the city's downtown.
 The highway crosses Main Street and over the Scenic Subdivision of the BNSF Railway before SR 203 terminates at an intersection with US 2.
 Main Street continues north as Chain Lake Road, while US 2 continues east towards Stevens Pass and west to Snohomish and Everett.
 The junction is located 1 mi east of the Evergreen State Fairgrounds and the terminus of SR 522.

-SR 203 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on state highways to measure traffic volume in terms of average annual daily traffic.
+SR 203 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on state highways to measure traffic volume in terms of annual average daily traffic.
 Average traffic volumes on the highway in 2016 ranged from a minimum of 7,200 vehicles near Fall City to a maximum of 14,000 vehicles north of Duvall.
 Most of SR 203 is a rural, shoulder-less highway with two lanes and a speed limit of 50 to 55 mph outside of city centers.
 A short section of the route within Monroe is also designated as a MAP-21 principal arterial route under the National Highway System.
 Due to the road's low-lying route alongside the Snoqualmie River, it is routinely flooded during winter storms and often closes for several days each year.